Chipkill: Equivalent, derived, and similar systems

-An equivalent system from Sun Microsystems is called Extended ECC, while equivalent systems from HP are called Advanced ECC and Chipspare.
-A similar system from Intel, called Lockstep memory, provides double-device data correction (DDDC) functionality.
-Similar systems from Micron, called redundant array of independent NAND (RAIN), and from SandForce, called RAISE level 2, protect data stored on SSDs from any single NAND flash chip going bad.
+Similar systems from Micron, called redundant array of independent NAND (RAIN), and from SandForce, called RAISE level 2, protect data stored on SSDs from any single NAND flash chip failure.

+Evaluation

-A 2009 paper using data from Google's datacentres provided evidence demonstrating that in observed Google systems, DRAM errors were recurrent at the same location, and that 8% of DIMMs were affected each year.
-Specifically, "In more than 85% of the cases a correctable error is followed by at least one more correctable error in the same month".
-DIMMs with chipkill error correction showed a lower fraction of DIMMs reporting uncorrectable errors compared to DIMMs with error correcting codes that can only correct single-bit errors.
-A 2010 paper from University of Rochester also showed that Chipkill memory gave substantially lower memory errors, using both real world memory traces and simulations.
+A 2009 paper using data from Google's data centers provided evidence demonstrating that in observed Google systems, DRAM errors were recurrent at the same location, and that 8% of DIMMs were affected each year.
+Specifically, "In more than 85% of the cases a correctable error is followed by at least one more correctable error in the same month."
+DIMMs with Chipkill error correction showed a lower fraction of DIMMs reporting uncorrectable errors compared to DIMMs with error-correcting codes that can only correct single-bit errors.
+A 2010 paper from the University of Rochester also showed that Chipkill memory resulted in substantially fewer memory errors, using both real-world memory traces and simulations.